 - Your debt to income ratio (DTI): Your DTI is a metric that lenders really care about.
 This is the sum of all of your monthly debt payments divided by your monthly gross income.
 Each lender will have different criteria for the maximum allowable DTI.
-For example, Prosper has a maximum DTI of 50%, while LendingClub has a maximum DTI of 30%.
-That means all of your monthly loan payments (including your new loan) can’t make up more than 30% of your monthly income to qualify for a loan with LendingClub and 50% of your monthly income to qualify for a loan with Prosper.
+For example, Prosper has a maximum DTI of 50%.
+That means all of your monthly loan payments (including your new loan) can’t make up more than 50% of your monthly income to qualify for a loan with Prosper.
 For example, if you have a monthly mortgage payment of $1,500, an auto loan payment of $400, and a personal loan payment of $200, your monthly debt payments are $2,100.
 If your monthly gross income is $6,000 your DTI is 35%.

 - Your aggregate loan balance: Each lender imposes maximum loan amounts you’re allowed to have across all loans you hold with them.
 Even if your DTI isn’t too high, a lender may still not approve your loan because if they did, your debt would be over their maximum limit.

 When does it make sense to take out multiple loans?